 “This puppy [featured above].
 I love this thing,” said SandyToes Tarantino.

-Buy the lumbar back cushion massager with heat for $79.99 from Bed Bath & Beyond.
+Buy the lumbar back cushion massager with heat for $56.44 from Amazon.

 14. Windshield Sun Shade

 If you live in a warm climate, you know how scorching hot cars get when they’re parked outside in the sun.
 Throw a sun shade over the dashboard to maintain a cooler temperature in your car, making those first few minutes more comfortable for you until you get the air conditioning going.
 If you keep food, drinks and electronics in the car, this is also a good way to prevent melting.

 Buy the sun shade featured above for $10.39 from Pep Boys.